 Screen Description Server name Port 2 Confis.
-Server name PC.243 • Cancel Save Allows you to assign a descriptive alias, such as the name of the server to which the selected KVM port is connected.
+Server name PC.243 Cancel Save Allows you to assign a descriptive alias, such as the name of the server to which the selected KVM port is connected.
 Only alpha-numeric characters, hyphens (-), and underscores () are accepted.
-The new alias replaces the default port name in the list of ports as shown here: Power Outlet Port 2 Confis.
+The new alias replaces the default port name in the list of ports as shown here: KUM ports Port_1 20243 Port_3 Port 2 Lockout Macro Port 2 Config.
+Lockout Macro Cancel Save Allows you to enter the key sequence to lock the server's display.
+It allows the KVM connected servers to automatically switch to locked state when the AlterPath Viewer is closed or an idle time-out occurs.
+In addition, when a user tries to access a KVM connected server with a full or read-write permission, the lockout macro command is sent to the server to lock the current user and display the new login window.
+See "Lockout Macro Key Sequences" on page 48.
 Power Outlet Allows you to enter one or more numbers that identify power outlet or outlets into which the server that is connected to this KVM port is plugged.
-Cancel Save When PMs are daisy-chained, the outlets on the second and subsequent PMs are numbered sequentially.
+When PMs are daisy-chained, the outlets on the second and subsequent PMs are numbered sequentially.
 For example, if two eight-outlet AlterPath PMs are daisy-chained, you would use the number 12 to specify the fourth outlet on the second PM in the chain.
 You can enter up to twenty characters, so you can specify up to four outlets.
-See "Controlling Power While Connected to KVM Ports" on page 35 for details.
-Also see "To Power On, Power Off, or Reboot the Connected Server" on page 284, if needed.
+See "Controlling Power While Connected to KVM Ports" on page 41 for details.
+Also see "To Power On, Power Off, or Reboot the Connected Server" on page 335, if needed.